Accursed Mountains: National parks

 There are three national parks in the Accursed Mountains — one each in Montenegro, Kosovo, and Albania.
 Illegal deforestation is a major problem.
 To some extent even the national parks are affected.
 In dry summers forest fires are common.
 All the large mammals including wolves, chamois, foxes, badgers and wild boar are hunted without regard to national park boundaries.

 In Albania, the new, enlarged Alps of Albania National Park was created in 2022, merging the former Theth National Park, Valbona Valley National Park and Gashi River Strict Nature Reserve, totaling a massive coverage area of 86,000 ha.
 Theth National Park was designated in 1966 and covered area of 2,630 ha along the Thethi River.
 The main attraction in the park is the Grunas Waterfall.
 The Valbona Valley National Park was designated in 1996 and covered 8,000 ha, including the Valbona Valley and the Valbona River.

 The Montenegrin part of the mountain range was declared Prokletije National Park in 2009, comprising an area of 16,000 ha.
 The Bjeshkët e Nemuna National Park on the Kosovar side was established in 2012 with an area of 50,000 ha, covering the high alpine areas as well as the Rugova Canyon and important rivers.
 A part of Maja e Ropës mountain was declared a floral mountain reserve by Yugoslavia in 1955, covering an area of 25 ha of mainly Macedonian pine, pine and beech.
 In the same year the Kozhnjar area was declared a fauna reserve in particular to protect the chamois, covering an area of 161 ha.

+The Peaks of the Balkans Trail is a 192 km hiking route that loops through the three countries and can be hiked in about 10 days.

 As of 2010, Kosovo, Albania, and Montenegro are planning to create another tri-state park in the area that will be called the Balkans Peace Park.